San Francisco is thriving, and SFAI is your gateway to the cultural scene.

 Professional housing staff and a team of enthusiastic full-time SFAI Resident Advisors live with PreCollege students, helping to familiarize them with the school and its surroundings.

 You will live on the edge of SoMa, adjacent to the Mission District.
 This bustling neighborhood is filled with galleries, alternative art spaces, restaurants, and other entertainment venues.
 Public transportation between the Residence Hall and SFAI campus is readily available within close walking distance.
 All students in housing receive transportation passes valid on the San Francisco MUNI system.

 Frequent events provide structured opportunities for you to explore the city, gain confidence in living away from home, and bond with other students.

 We encourage you to explore and immerse yourself in the vibrant Bay Area arts scene and community in groups of two or more.

 CHECK-IN: Sunday, June 14 | 10am–3pm

 CHECK-OUT: Saturday, July 10 by 10am

 City Gardens is a 200-unit apartment project at the western edge of SoMa, adjacent to the Mission District.
 There are Suites which have four bedrooms, a living room, a kitchen, and 1 1/2 bathrooms.

 Internet Access and Computers

-All students are automatically enrolled in a $250 SFAI Café cash plan that can be used like a debit card in the Campus Café.
+All students are automatically enrolled in a $380 SFAI Café meal plan that provides weekday breakfasts and lunches.